Murdo-C/captainmurdo.github.io/work.md

 permalink: /work/
 ---

-A selection of my client work.
+I like designing and developing digital services.
 I'm usually some combination of user researcher, product owner, business analyst and service designer.
+Below is a selection of projects I've worked on.

 ---